AlexDenk/artisynth_models/README.md

 > Denk A., Kowalczyk W., 2024, OpenSim-based full-body multibody model built in Artisynth, GitHub repository (https://github.com/AlexDenk/artisynth_models).

 ![General model overview](Gait2392_Demo.gif)

 The image shows the generated model in Artisynth under parametric control.
-Inverse controlling is also available for the model, but it is still under development.
+Inverse controlling is also available for the model but is still under development.

 ![Inverse Simulation overview](Gait2392_Demo.png)